Blueprints

 Technical Note

-Blueprints are implemented using official epilot Terraform SDK, available on Terraform Registry.
-A blueprint file is a zip file containing a terraform configurations that are imported through epilot APIs.
+Blueprints are implemented using the official epilot Terraform SDK, available on Terraform Registry.
+A blueprint file is a zip archive containing Terraform configurations that are imported through epilot APIs.